NageenaS/Chat_Translation_App/README.md

 After launching the application, you can:

 - Send WhatsApp messages via Twilio with optional translation to the recipient's preferred language.
 - View the sent message history and status through the "View Messages" section.

+## Docker Hub
+Docker Hub is a cloud-based repository that allows users to store, share, and manage Docker images.
+The StockApp is also available on Docker Hub.
+You can find the image [here](https://hub.docker.com/r/nageenashaik/chat_translation_app) (replace with your actual Docker Hub link).
+This allows you to easily deploy the application without building the image locally.